Non-abelian amplification and bilinear forms with Kloosterman sums: Introduction

-Closer to our methods is an approach of Shkredov \cite{shkredov2021modular} for prime moduli $p$, which relies (in the Type II setting) on non-abelian Fourier analysis \cite[Lemma 22]{shkredov2018asymptotic}, expansion in $\SL_2(\Z/p\Z)$ \cite[Theorem 50]{shkredov2018asymptotic}, and combinatorics; this beats \cref{eq:trivial-bound} in the full range $M, N \in (p^{1/2-\delta}, p^{1-o(1)})$ with a small but effective power saving, and for sequences $(\alpha_m)$, $(\beta_n)$ with more general additively-structured supports.
-We also mention some related additive-combinatorial approaches of Shparlinski--Zhang \cite{shparlinski2016cancellations} for smooth sequences, of the author \cite[\S 4]{pascadi2025large} for additively-structured sequences, and of Kerr--Shparlinski--Wu--Xi \cite{kerr2023bounds} for Type I bilinear forms (where only the sequence $(\alpha_m)$ is smooth).
+Closer to our methods is an approach of Shkredov \cite[(6)]{shkredov2021modular} for prime moduli $p$, which relies (in the Type II setting) on non-abelian Fourier analysis \cite[Lemma 22]{shkredov2018asymptotic} and expansion in $\SL_2(\Z/p\Z)$ \cite[Theorem 50]{shkredov2018asymptotic}; this beats \cref{eq:trivial-bound} in a range of the shape $M, N \in (p^{1/2-\delta}, p^{1-\eps})$ with a small but effective power saving, and for sequences $(\alpha_m)$, $(\beta_n)$ with more general additively-structured supports.
+We also mention some additive-combinatorial approaches: of Shparlinski--Zhang \cite{shparlinski2016cancellations} for smooth sequences, of the author \cite[\S 4]{pascadi2026large} for additively-structured sequences, and of Shkredov \cite[(7)]{shkredov2021modular} and Kerr--Shparlinski--Wu--Xi \cite{kerr2023bounds} for Type I bilinear forms (where only $(\alpha_m)$ is smooth).

 For moduli with a suitable factorization, the best Type II bounds so far have come from the $q$-van der Corput method \cite{fouvry2019lectures}, which relies on the twisted multiplicativity of Kloosterman sums, Cauchy--Schwarz, and a shifting trick; it was first applied in this setting by Blomer--Mili\'cevi\'c \cite{blomer2015second}.
 The $q$-van der Corput method can also be iterated, leading to strong results for smooth square-free moduli \cite{xi2018ternary,wu2021arithmetic}.
 Unfortunately, these arguments fail to handle certain types of composite moduli when $MN \approx c$, including squares of primes and products of two distinct primes of the same size.